Ruifeng-Tan/Ruifeng-Tan.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I am a first-year PhD student at the sustainable energy and environment thrust of The Hong Kong University of Science and Technology (Guangzhou) under the supervision of [Prof. Tong-Yi Zhang](https://facultyprofiles.hkust-gz.edu.cn/faculty-personal-page/ZHANG-Tongyi/mezhangt).
+I am a first-year PhD student at the sustainable energy and environment thrust of The Hong Kong University of Science and Technology (Guangzhou) under the supervision of [Prof. Tong-Yi Zhang](https://facultyprofiles.hkust-gz.edu.cn/faculty-personal-page/ZHANG-Tongyi/mezhangt), [Prof. Minghao Cheng](https://cse.hkust.edu.hk/~minhaocheng/) and [Prof. Jia Li](https://sites.google.com/view/lijia).
+I also feel lucky to work closely with [Prof. Jiaqiang Huang](https://seejhuang.people.ust.hk/).
 Previously, I obtained my B.Eng in computer science and technology from Wuhan University in 2022.

 My current research interest lies in the intersection of batteries and machine learning.
 During my undergraduate period, I have research experience in graph learning and NLP.